Skip To Main Content

 Back-To-Back Champions: Sunbird Men Secure the Conference Title

 SAN DIEGO, Calif. - Reigning supreme for the second year in a row, Fresno Pacific men's track and field won the conference title by a long shot, scoring 265 points as a team.
 The women's team finished third overall, collecting 152 points for the weekend.
-On top of Friday's five conference champions, the Sunbirds collected 33 total medals with 16 event champions.
+On top of Friday's four conference champions, the Sunbirds collected 33 total medals with 16 event champions.

-Malachi Carrasco kicked things off with a win in the men's high jump (2.04m), while Monte Moore sealed the victory in the 800m (1:52.87).
+On Saturday, Malachi Carrasco kicked things off with a win in the men's high jump (2.04m), while Monte Moore sealed the victory in the 800m (1:52.87).
 Jonathan Tseko-Biffle placed third in the men's 110 hurdles, competing against NCAA provisional qualifying marks.
 The men's 4x100 relay team, consisting of Gus Remlinger, Palmer, Aamir Smith, and Rome Johnson, crossed the line first at 40.46.
 Wrapping up a long weekend, Jackson Paramo finished second overall in the men's decathlon with 6642 points.

 To view the PacWest Championships Results, CLICK HERE.